kuttyselva/django/README.md

-# django
+# Django-Python-Full-Stack-Web-Developer
-django complete samples and web development solutions &amp; templates
+Notes and files for the Python full stack developer course!